davidfinkelstein/wingreview-privacy/index.md

 ## User-Generated Content and Safety
 If you believe content is objectionable, please contact us at: **wingreviewhelp@gmail.com**.
+We may remove content/accounts that violate our rules or applicable law.

 ## Data Retention
 We keep information as long as needed to provide the service and for legitimate business purposes (e.g., security, compliance).